Karan-Chawla24/clean-pods/VERCEL_TROUBLESHOOTING.md

 ## 🎉 **Success!**

-Once deployed successfully, your CleanPods e-commerce store will be:
+Once deployed successfully, your BubbleBeads e-commerce store will be:
 - **Live on the internet** 🌐
 - **Accepting real payments** 💳
 - **Sending order notifications** 📧